 Simple Steps to Raising a Money-Smart Child

 Teaching your child about money can seem like an overwhelming task, but it’s made simpler when you break it down by age-appropriate activities and teachable moments.
-Simple Steps to Raising a Money-Smart Child will help you do just that, even if you’re not a financial wizard yourself.
+Simple Steps to Raising a Money-Smart Child (PDF) will help you do just that, even if you’re not a financial wizard yourself.

 Here are some highlights: